On a Seldom Oversight in Fermi's Calculations: Seventy Years Later: Enrico Fermi as a Great Mentor and Scientist

 Throughout his life, Fermi maintained a strong passion for teaching.
-He conducted numerous courses and seminars at the University of Rome, Columbia University, Los Alamos Lab, and the University of Chicago.
-In the winter and spring semesters of his final year, before his untimely death in November, Fermi gave his last quantum mechanics course at the University of Chicago \cite{Fermi}.
-Subsequently, during the summer of 1954, he traveled to Europe.
-During his visit, Fermi presented a course on pions and nucleons at the Villa Monastero, located in Varenna on Lake Como.
+He conducted numerous courses and seminars at the University of Rome, University of Michigan, Stanford University, Columbia University, Los Alamos Lab, and the University of Chicago.
+In the winter and spring semesters of his final year, before his untimely death in November, Fermi taught his last introductory quantum mechanics course at the University of Chicago \cite{Fermi}.
+During the summer of 1954, he traveled to Europe for the final time.
+While there, Fermi presented a course on pions and nucleons at the Villa Monastero in Varenna on Lake Como.
 This course was part of the summer school organized by the Italian Physical Society, which now bears his name.
-Fermi also attended the French summer school at Les Houches near Chamonix, where he delivered lectures \cite{Schwartz}, \cite{Segre}, \cite{SegreHoerlin}. \footnote{ From Britannica: Enrico Fermi, (born Sept.
+Before that Enrico attended the French summer school at Les Houches, near Chamonix, where he delivered additional lectures \cite{Schwartz, Segre, SegreHoerlin}. \footnote{ From Britannica: Enrico Fermi, (born Sept.
 29, 1901, Rome, Italy -- died Nov.
 28, 1954, Chicago, Illinois, U.~S.~A.), Italian-born American scientist who was one of the chief architects of the nuclear age.
 He developed the mathematical statistics required to clarify a large class of subatomic phenomena, explored nuclear transformations caused by neutrons, and directed the first controlled chain reaction involving nuclear fission.
 He was awarded the 1938 Nobel Prize for Physics, and the Enrico Fermi Award of the U.S. Department of Energy is given in his honor.
 Fermilab, the National Accelerator Laboratory, in Illinois, is named for him, as is fermium, element number 100. {\url{https://www.britannica.com/biography/Enrico-Fermi}} }